texfaq/texfaq.github.io/FAQ-missbegdoc.md

 00000000  ef bb bf 5c 64 6f 63 75 ...
 ```
 The `5c 64 6f 63 75` are the `\docu` at the start of
-(the 'real' part of) your document; the three bytes before it form the
+(the ''real'' part of) your document; the three bytes before it form the
 BOM.

 How to stop your editor from doing this to you depends, of course, on
 the editor you use; if you are using GNU Emacs, you have to
-change the encoding from `utf-8-with-signature` to 'plain'
+change the encoding from `utf-8-with-signature` to ''plain''
 `utf-8`; instructions for that are found on
 [the ''stack overflow'' site](http://stackoverflow.com/questions/3859274/)